Lkerry/Flickster/README.md

-Flickster
+# Project 1 - Flickster
 Build a read-only movie listing app using the Movie Database API.

-** Flickster ** shows the latest movies currently playing in theaters.
+Shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: ** 20 ** hours spent in total